ntls-io/wasm-exec-sgx/README.md

     $ git clone https://github.com/ntls-io/wasm-exec-sgx
     ```
    and `cd` into it.
-3. Run `make all` to compile the entire project.
+3. Run `make` to compile the entire project.
 4. To run the main application, change to bin/ and execute the following:
      ```
     ./app